4. Working with the Browser

 When saving a MIDI clip, the MIDI data (e.g., notes and automation), as well as any device settings, are included.

 When saving an audio clip, or a MIDI clip that uses a device that references audio samples (such as Drum Rack, Sampler, etc.), the referenced samples will also be stored with the clip.
-This happens automatically when the Browser Behavior option “Collect Files on Export” is set to Always in the Library Preferences, which is the default setting.
+This happens automatically when the Browser Behavior option “Collect Files on Export” is set to Always in the Library Settings, which is the default setting.

-5.5.4.2 Defaults Folder
+4.5.4.2 Defaults Folder

 The Defaults folder contains your saved defaults for tracks, devices, effects, Slicing to MIDI options, and more.
 Using default presets allows you to recall specific device settings each time you load that device.